KxSystems/docs/docs/wp/websockets/index.md

 **Chris Scott** worked for First Derivatives from 2013 as a kdb+ consultant at one of the world’s largest financial institutions, developing a range of kdb+ applications which use WebSockets as a form of communication.

 <!-- **Version 1.1 (March 2018)** -->
 **Michael Gracey** also joined First Derivatives in 2013 and works as a front-end developer for one of the world’s largest financial institutions developing a performant Web interface for visualising real-time data via the use of WebSocket connections.
-Michael is also involved in designing HTML5 training courses and building HTML5 mobile and desktop applications for the Kx platform.
+Michael is also involved in designing HTML5 training courses and building HTML5 mobile and desktop applications for the KX platform.

 ## Appendixes